PlayFab/MpsSamples/wrappingGsdk/README.md

 > This sample and corresponding technique is NOT meant to be used in production but only for evaluation/development purposes.
 Proper integration of your game server with the GSDK is highly recommended.

+The samples require .NET Core 3.1 SDK, you can download it [here](https://dotnet.microsoft.com/download).

 ## Wrapping an existing game server using the wrapper app

 To get started, you can find two .NET Core projects in the current folder.